-The mountain peaks, valleys, and lakes that surround Lake OHara area among the most beautiful alpine regions in the world.
-If you haven’t visited yet you need to add it to your bucket list!
-The area consists of the 12 alpine lakes, 25 maintained trails, 5 glaciers, 30 campsites, 2 ACC huts and 1 day use shelter.
+The mountain peaks, valleys, and lakes that surround the Lake O’Hara area are among the most beautiful alpine regions in the world.
+If you haven’t visited yet, you need to add it to your bucket list!
 Activities in the area include hiking, climbing, scrambling, camping, fishing, glacier swimming, canoeing, snowshoeing, skiing, and skating.
-Some of these facilities are open all year for skiing and snowshoeing but the majority of them are only open during the summer months.
+Keep reading for everything you need to know about visiting Lake O`Hara in Yoho National Park.

 How to Get There

-The parking lot for Lake OHara is located 194 km (120 Miles) from the city of Calgary.
+The parking lot for Lake O’Hara is located 194 km (120 miles) from the city of Calgary.
 If you do not have access to a vehicle you can take a bus from the Greyhound Terminal in Calgary to Lake Louise.
-Once you reach Lake Louise you can either taxi or contact the Lake OHara lodge and they may provide transportation to the parking lot.
-Upon arrival, there are shuttles that will take you up to the lodge or campground.
+Once you reach Lake Louise you can either taxi or contact the Lake O’Hara lodge and they may provide transportation to the parking lot.
+Upon arrival, there are buses that will take you up to the lodge or campground.

-If you’re just visiting for the day and the bus is full you can always hike the 11 km access road up to Lake OHara.
-This hike will take you along a windy dirt road with minor elevation gain.
-Once you reach the lake you can spend some time exploring the area or even rent a canoe and paddle around Lake OHara.
-If you want to hike further I would recommend hiking up to Lake Oesa as it’s the shortest distance with the most rewarding views.
+If you’re just visiting for the day and the bus is full you can always hike the 11 km access road up to Lake O’Hara.
+This hike will take you along a windy dirt road with about 400 meters of elevation gain.
+Once you reach the lake you can spend some time exploring the area or even rent a canoe and paddle around Lake O’Hara.
+If you want to hike further, I would recommend hiking up to Lake Oesa or Opabin Prospect as they are the shortest distances with the most rewarding views.

 Best Time to Visit

 - Opening Day: Mid-June

 - Closing Day: Mid-April